melgenek/f8n/README.md

-# F8N: K8S on FoundationDB
+# F8N: Kubernetes on FoundationDB

 F8N is an etcdshim that translated etcd API to FoundationDB.